geekabhinav007/OakJava/docs/index.md

 5
 7
 ```
-### 16. What are different types of Inheritance supported by Java explain in detail?
+### 16. What are different types of Inheritance supported by Java explain in detail? && What is multilevel inheritance?
+Write a program to demonstrate it.

 **What is Inheritance** :- Inheritance is a propery that promtes code resuability.
 It is one of the most imporatnt pillar of Object Oriented Programming.
 It is the mechanism in java by which one class is allowed to inherit the features(fields and methods) of another class.
 In Java, inheritance means creating new classes based on existing ones.
 A class that inherits from another class can reuse the methods and fields of that class.
 In addition, you can add new fields and methods to your current class as well.